 The play weaves music, movement and poetry into a theatrical event that will be both magical and heartbreakingly raw.
-1st LUV, written by Debris Stevenson (writer and star of the critically acclaimed Poet in Da Corner at the Royal Court), directed by Ned Bennett (whose production of Equus for the English Touring Theatre and Theatre Royal Stratford East has just finished a run in the West End at Trafalgar Studios) and music by Grime MC Jammz will be opening at The Big House on Friday 21st November 2019.
-Currently booking through to Saturday 14th December 2019.
+1st LUV, written by Debris Stevenson (writer and star of the critically acclaimed Poet in Da Corner at the Royal Court), directed by Ned Bennett (whose production of Equus for the English Touring Theatre and Theatre Royal Stratford East has just finished a run in the West End at Trafalgar Studios) and music by Grime MC Jammz opened at The Big House on Friday 21st November 2019.

 Debris Stevenson said: “Writing for The Big House is a everything writing has ever meant to me – it’s 3D hybrid magic.
 On top of that Ned is pushing me in new ways and I have been given permission to learn into the magic realism within my work.
 For me, grime – my entry point to poetry and theatre – really demonstrated how real (and often grimy, gritty) life can hover above the ground.
 As an artist who set up a company from nothing at 20, teaching thousands of young people creative writing and performance as a life skill – working with Maggie is beautiful because she understands great art comes from community.”